hungry-bogart/noisechatter/README.md

 # Known Issues and Limitations

-- If you close your chat session all your messages cannot be recovered.
-I actually consider this a feature.
+- If you close your chat session all your cannot be recovered.
 - No alerting method when you receive a message
 - No HTTPS by default.
 If you want this you need a cert.
-I can't help with that, but <a href="https://letsencrypt.org/" target=_blank>Let's Encrypt,can</a>
+Look into a certificate using <a href="https://letsencrypt.org/" target=_blank>Let's Encrypt,can</a>
 - No persistent usernames.
 Signing in with the same name just creates a duplicate name.
 - If you press a key and hold it down with no spaces involved it will trail of the screen like so.
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA.
 Try it for fun.
 - No password protection.